 To reach Moore’s Wall, the final peak, you’ll backtrack past House Rock.
-At the first intersection past House Rock, make a left on the Magnolia Springs trail.
+Make a left on the Magnolia Springs trail at the first intersection past House Rock.
 Take this trail all the way down where it will intersect with Moore’s knob.
 The intersection is large and well-marked.

-I like to head to trail on my left so I’m going clockwise.
+I like to head to my left so I’m going clockwise.
 It’s the longer edge of Moore’s Wall Loop, but it’s scenic and fun.